 Wall ferns Aspleniaceae A group of ferns usually associated with the shady permanently damp 'corners' of a churchyard or cemetery.
 Holly blue butterfly Celastrina argiolus Holly blue caterpillars feed on the flower buds of holly and ivy.
 The butterflies with pale blue undersides with small black spots can be seen fluttering around trees and ivy-bound hedgerows trees and walls throughout the summer.
-Green woodpecker Picus viridus The combination of mature trees and open grasslands of churchyards and cemeteries provide ideal habitat for this colourful bird with its distinctive laughing call Lichens for example Caloplaca decipiens Extremely slow growing plants that are actually formed by a fungus and an alga growing together.
+Tawny owl Strix aluco The mature trees of churchyards and cemeteries continue to provide nest and perch sites for this bird infamous for its silent flight and familiar hoot.
+Lichens for example Caloplaca decipiens Extremely slow growing plants that are actually formed by a fungus and an alga growing together.
 Usually highly sensitive to air pollution.
 Cuckooflower Cardamine pratensis This plant has a pretty pink flower whose blooming coincides with the spring calling of the cuckoo.